 Opportunity Fund Pitfalls

-Despite the many benefits that Opportunity Funds offer to investors, it is important to note that there are risks associated with Opportunity Zone deals.
-The key to mitigating associated risks will be to remain diversified, while still taking advantage of the capital gains tax relief available through the program.
+Despite the many benefits that Opportunity Funds offer to investors, there are always risks associated.
+The key to mitigating associated risks is to remain diversified, while still taking advantage of the capital gains tax relief available through the program.
 On the other hand, if investors stay diversified, then there might not be enough funds flowing into these vehicles.

-Corporations or financiers interested in investing in an Opportunity Fund should consider that if the program’s new developments and investments in existing businesses spark revitalization in the low-income community, then the investors may reap a windfall.
+Corporations or financiers interested in investing in an Opportunity Fund should consider if the program’s new developments and investments in local businesses will spark revitalization in a low-income community.
+This will help determine if investors may reap a windfall.
 Additionally a single investor will likely not have enough capital gains to make an Opportunity Zone project work.
-With this in mind, pooled funds may be needed, which creates issues of governance and possible challenges for investors.
+Pooling funds from multiple investors may be necessary, which may create additional issues of governance and possible challenges for investors.

-The following questions can further help you to understand the ins and outs of Opportunity Zones.
+The following questions can further clarify the ins and outs of Opportunity Zones.

 #1.
 How were Opportunity Zones created?